 - We increased accountability for ethics and compliance obligations and misconduct

 - We fostered increased transparency and collaboration among leadership, faculty, and staff

 - We have worked directly with colleges, campuses, and units to address their particular challenges

 As a result, Penn State has been recognized as a leader among institutions of higher education in addressing ethical organizational culture challenges and developing initiatives to promote an ethical culture.

 Why should I participate?

 This is an opportunity for your voice to be heard!
 You will provide feedback to the University about the culture that we are creating as a community.
 Every voice is important in this conversation, and we need as much information as possible.
 The greater the participation, the more accurate the picture of Penn State.
 This picture provides more opportunity to improve Penn State as a place to earn a world-class education and build a rewarding career.

 Is this survey anonymous?
 Will anyone at Penn State be able to identify me?

 The survey is anonymous, and no one at Penn State will be able to identify you.
 In order to allow members of the Penn State community to be candid with their input, Penn State contracted with an independent third-party organization to implement the survey.
-The Ethics Research Center (ERC) – the research division of the Ethics and Compliance Initiative, a nonprofit organization based in Arlington, Va. – will distribute the survey and collect data from participants.
-ERC is a leader in this area and has a strong commitment to protecting participants’ identities.
+The Ethics and Compliance Initiative is a nonprofit organization based in Arlington, Virginia, and will distribute the survey and collect data from participants.
+ECI is a leader in this area and has a strong commitment to protecting participants’ identities.